mhightower83/BacktraceLog/scripts/ReadMe.md

 When creating an archive of build directories, be sure to save the `build.options.json` file with the matching `.elf` file.
 This aids in finding the correct utilities that match your built.

 # `addr2line.sh`
+This script automates a lot of frequently steps for debugging.
-This script accepts a backtrace by way of a copy/paste.
-You will need to close the input process with a `<CNTRL-D>` for processing to start.
+It accepts a backtrace by way of a copy/paste.
+After paste, you will need to close the input process with a `<CNTRL-D>`.
 The text is stripped down to hex values and passed to addr2line for decoding.

-The results are display via `dialog` which allows you to select a decoded line for viewing.
+The results are display via `dialog` which allows you to select a decoded line for expanded viewing.
 * When sources are available, the source file is shown using `less`.
 * When the source file name is unknown, the function is disassembled from the `.elf` file.
 * If the function name is unknown, the whole `.eft` file is disassembled and presented with `less` positioned at the return address.